 When setting up accounts, we recommend that you use a long and secure (not intuitive) password.
 The longer the password, the stronger it is.
 Consider a password that is at least 15 characters long.
 An easy way to do this is to make a password consisting of several words.
 Password managers are applications and services that can quickly generate powerful passwords for you, and securely store a list of all your passwords.
 We recommend that you use a password manager such a KeyPassXC.
-You can read in detail about how to create stronger passwords from our Security-in-a-Box guide on passwords.
+You can read in detail about how to create stronger passwords from this Security-in-a-Box guide on passwords.

 If you have never met your source or interview subject before or if you have only met a few times it may be a good idea to set up a challenge/response system.
 This can be visual - “we will agree to wear yellow” - or it can be an action, like “bring a Rubik’s cube”, or an agreed upon question and an agreed upon answer to it.
 This can be used as a subtle form of verification that you are the interviewer and they are the interviewee.

 DURING: Interview notes, recordings, and files

 Whether you are setting up one interview or a series of interviews, you are likely to produce large amounts of data.
 This can be in the form of handwritten notes or files on a computer.
 Its a good idea to encrypt this data electronically so that only authorised access is possible.
 The fastest way to encrypt hand written notes is to use a video camera or smartphone to videotape the notes.
 In a well-lit room, position the camera above you shooting downward or lay it on a transparent glass surface shooting downward.
 Start recording.
 Place the notes in front of the camera, wait one second, then place another set of notes.
 Watch the video: its timeline should now contain all written notes.